Heather Rossi

 Teaching Torah to women

 I teach Torah to women learners in Deerfield and beyond: Parsha, classic sources, and Jewish history.
-The move runs the other way from the AI work.
+The practice runs the other way from the AI work.
 I take a complex text and distill it into something meaningful and relatable for a modern woman's life.

 Building programs that gather women